DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 The way `ent` calculates the entropy of a given binary file is by checking the frequency of certain byte values.
-If some byte values are more frequent, the binary file has a low entropy -- essentially singifying that there are predictable patterns.
+If some byte values are more frequent, the binary file has a low entropy -- essentially signifying that there are predictable patterns.
 Conversely, if all byte values appear roughly equally, the binary file has a high entropy -- meaning that it is more random, and less predictable.
 The maximum entropy of any given file is